Skip to main content

 kyc.validation_expired

-Sent when a validation session expires without completion.
+Sent when a validation session expires without completion. entity is not included.

 {